Zastinian/HedystiaDocs/docs/billing/start.md

 ## For Non-Nginx users

-EsmileBilling should work on most of the popular web servers, such as Nginx, Apache, and LiteSpeed.
+HedystiaBilling should work on most of the popular web servers, such as Nginx, Apache, and LiteSpeed.
 However, we currently only focus on supporting Nginx.
-If you need help set up EsmileBilling on Apache, please take a look at [the guide from Pterodactyl](https://pterodactyl.io/panel/1.0/webserver_configuration.html#apache-with-ssl).
+If you need help set up HedystiaBilling on Apache, please take a look at [the guide from Pterodactyl](https://pterodactyl.io/panel/1.0/webserver_configuration.html#apache-with-ssl).

 ## Increase Panel API Rate Limit

 The following steps are completely optional.
-If you want to prevent EsmileBilling from failing to communicate with Pterodactyl panel, please add the following lines to the end of the **.env file of Pterodactyl panel**.
+If you want to prevent HedystiaBilling from failing to communicate with Pterodactyl panel, please add the following lines to the end of the **.env file of Pterodactyl panel**.

 ```
 APP_API_CLIENT_RATELIMIT=1440
 APP_API_APPLICATION_RATELIMIT=480
 ```

 The above lines tell Pterodactyl to accept more API requests.
-If there are more than 300 users using EsmileBilling at the same time, consider increase both values to avoid reaching the limit.
+If there are more than 300 users using HedystiaBilling at the same time, consider increase both values to avoid reaching the limit.

 ## Enable the Configuration